Software for Local Strain Based Fatigue Crack Initiation Analysis

 Request further information.

-J-Neub software can be supplied off-the-shelf and it can also be further tailored to a customer’s requirements.
+J-Neub software can be supplied off-the-shelf or can be further tailored to a customer’s requirements.